Lumi-supercomputer/Getting_Started_with_AI_workshop/04_Understanding_GPU_activity_and_checking_jobs/README.md

 ```
 As expected we only have activity on one GCD but the power metrics are per GPU.
 Note that these numbers needs to be interpreted.
 For example, if `GPU%` shows `100%` that does NOT necessarily mean the GPU is being well utilized.
 A better metric is drawn power `AvgPwr`: oscillating around `500.0W` is an indication there is significant compute activity on the full GPU.

-Here we see drawn power to oscillate around `300.0W` while a single GCD is being used, which is an indication that we might be compute bound.
+Here we see drawn power to oscillate around `300.0-400.0W` while a single GCD is being used, which is an indication that we might be compute bound.

+An alternative to `rocm-smi` and recommended for the very latest ROCm versions is to use `amd-smi`.
+Similar information can be obtained with `amd-smi monitor --watch 1`.
+It is formatted differently thought.

+`amd-smi` has also Python interface and it is possible to programatically query GPU activity from your Python code.

 ### 4. Activate logging reporting GPU activity